dndubins/ATtiny84/CustomPWM.md

 Timer 1 (Controls PA6 and PA5)
 ------------------------------------------
 Timer 1 is a bit different on the ATtiny84.
 It's a 16-bit timer, with lots of bells and whisles.
-For a complete list, check out Table 12-5 in the data sheet.
+For a complete list, check out Table 12-5 in the ATtiny84 data sheet.
 16 modes!
-At this point I'm not going to even pretend I understand the intricacies of this timer.
-I just want to emerge here with the ability to set custom frequencies on PA6 and 5, and vary the duty cycle.
+I'm not going to even pretend I understand the intricacies of this timer.
+I just want to emerge here with the ability to set custom frequencies on PA6 and PA5, and vary the duty cycle.
 To make matters more confusing, Atmel renamed some of the I/O register locations and control bits.
 It is what it is.
-My favourite mode is Fast PWM.
-Let's skip to the bottom of Table 12-5 to my favourite mode, Fast PWM with OCR1A at the top.
-We are therefore going to need to set all the WHM1 bits high.
-So here goes:
+My favourite mode is fast PWM.
+Let's skip to the bottom of Table 12-5 to mode 14, Fast PWM with ICR1 at the top.
+I liked this mode because it worked for me.
+Here goes:

 ### "I want a custom PWM signal on PA6 only, using Timer 1."

 Timer 1 is controlled by the TCCR1A and TCCR1B Timer/Counter1 Control Registers.

 To set the frequency in this mode, the following equation is used: frequency=fclk/((OCR1C+1)*N).
 OCR1A is used to set the duty cycle.
 This equation will hold for all of the following examples.
 This makes life slightly less confusing!
-Here is the code for PB0 only, using Timer 1:
+Here is the code for PA6 only, using Timer 1:

 ```
 // Custom PWM on Pin PA6 only, using Timer 1: